steadman1/my-written-portfolio/README.md

 ➡️ [Find Third Church here!](https://www.thirdrva.org/)
 ➡️ [Find the tutoring program here!](https://www.thirdrva.org/refugee-tutoring)

 As a seven-year volunteer tutor at Third Church RVA, I had the privilege of teaching Christian Arabic students.
 During this experience, I focused heavily on providing each tutoree, most of whom were ESL students, help with English as well as general academic support.
 With my diligent approach to tutoring, I enjoyed actively engaging with each tutoree encouraging each to develop a strong sense of curiosity and deep understanding of subject matters.
 This experience was so rewarding for me and helped me develop an incrediblely strong set of communication skills.
 On top of this, Christian-Arabic tutoring embeded the importance of diversity in the workplace within me.
 Where most just see a group of colleagues, I see a team of individuals who each bring nuanced perspectives and uniques strengths to the table, collectively capable of developing innovative solutions and fostering a strong collaborative spirit.
+Small side note: some of my tutorees in the tutoring program actually helped me translate part of my [Watch AI](#-watch-ai-ai-on-your-wrist) app into Arabic which was a ton of fun!

 ### A Position With Your Company 👀 (?)